prettier/prettier/docs/install.md

 ## Set up your editor

-Formatting from the command line is a good way to get started, but you get the most from Prettier by running it from your editor, either via a keyboard shortcut or on save.
-When a line has gotten so long while coding that it won’t fit your screen, just hit a key and watch it magically be wrapped into multiple lines.
+Formatting from the command line is a good way to get started, but you get the most from Prettier by running it from your editor, either via a keyboard shortcut or automatically whenever you save a file.
+When a line has gotten so long while coding that it won’t fit your screen, just hit a key and watch it magically be wrapped into multiple lines!
 Or when you paste some code and the indentation gets all messed up, let Prettier fix it up for you without leaving your editor.

 See [Editor Integration](editors.md) for how to set up your editor.
 If your editor does not support Prettier, you can instead [run Prettier with a file watcher](watching-files.md).